Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

         tasks = [dict(id=row[0], name=row[1]) for row in rs.fetchall()]
         return {'tasks': tasks}

+When using the ``view_config`` decorator, it's important to specify a ``route_name`` to match a defined route and a ``renderer`` if the function is intended to render a template.
+The view function should then return a dictionary expected by the renderer to access variables.
+Our ``list_view`` above does both.

 New View
 ++++++++

 This view lets the user add new tasks to the application.
-If a *name* is provided to the form, a task is added to the database, an information message is flashed to be displayed on the next request and the request is redirected back to the *list_view*.
-If nothing is provided a warning message is flashed and the *new_view* is displayed again.
+If a ``name`` is provided to the form, a task is added to the database, an information message is flashed to be displayed on the next request and the requesting user's browser is redirected back to the *list_view*.
+If nothing is provided, a warning message is flashed and the *new_view* is displayed again.

 .. code-block:: python